WHAT IS AYA?

 - A lack of age-relevant resources and understanding

-- They desire a return to normalcy
+- A desire a return to normalcy

 LACK OF AYA EXPERTISE